AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 ## Credits

 ## Content
 The content came from myself, most of the photos are my own origianls.
-The description of the parks and trails are a combination of my own experiences or are taken from the areas public website example: The Ballycotton Cliff Walk + LIST AND SITE OTHER SOURCES HERE
+The description of the parks and trails are a combination of my own experiences or are taken from the areas public website example: The Ballycotton Cliff Walk photo comes from ballycotton.ie

 ## Media
-Most of the images I used were obtained from my personal library with the exception of:
+Most of the images I used were obtained from my personal library with the exception of Ballycotton Cliff Walk.

 ## Code
 Inspiration for the carddecks came from [codepen](https://www.getbootstrap.com/).
 I adapted the code to match my own requirements and design.
 I also adapted various pieces of code from [W3Schools](https://www.w3schools.com/).
 The navbar came from [Bootstrap](https://getbootstap.com/) and was adapted for my requirements.